Configuring step-ca

 Databases

-The database layer stores every certificate
+The database stores things like:

-stanza to your ca.json
+stanza in your ca.json

 Badger